Shelter (novel)

-Shelter is the first novel of the "Mickey Bolitar" young adult series by American crime writer Harlan Coben.
+Shelter is the first novel of the "Mickey Bolitar" series by American crime writer Harlan Coben.
+It is his first young adult novel.
 It features the teenage nephew of Coben's popular protagonist Myron Bolitar.
 The novel was first published on September 15, 2011, by Orion Books in the UK and Puffin Books in the US.

 Reception

 Geoff Adams, for the Otago Daily Times, found that the novel provided "mystery, suspense and thrills enough" and concluded that "you will enjoy reading it to find out more.
 And it is not too grisly."
 The Irish Independent stated that, while it is a series aimed at teenagers, "older folk will love this cracking new series, too."
 Kirkus Reviews stated that the novel "benefits greatly from [Coben's] trademark crackerjack pace and multi-layered plotting."
 They found that the short attention span of the protagonist was "both age appropriate and believable" and that Mickey Bolitar's "mother's struggle with drug addiction adds poignancy" to the novel.
 In conclusion, they found it to be "a not-bad-at-all entry into the teen market for this adult author."